5. Atmosphere configurations

 PORT uses instantaneous samples of the model state to compute the radiative fluxes and heating rates through the atmosphere.
 This computation does not include middle and upper atmospheric radiative transfer as implemented in WACCM.
 The only prognostic variable is temperature, in the specific PORT configuration to compute radiative forcing that includes the stratospheric adjustment (fixed dynamical heating).

-The user is required to supply radiation input datasets via one of the namelist options:
+These compsets are for driving the radiation parameterization using previously generated data.
+The radiation input datasets must be specified via one of the namelist options:

 • offline_driver_infile (for single input file)